THIS PROJECT IS NOW CLOSED

-The Linen Hall is seeking oral history participants for its project, The Belfast/Good Friday Agreement: Origins and Legacies.
+The Linen Hall is seeking oral history participants for its project, Origins & Legacies: The Belfast/Good Friday Agreement.

 About the project

-The Belfast/Good Friday Agreement: Origins and Legacies is a project to explore making, agreeing, and keeping peace in Northern Ireland from the early 1990s until the present day, supported by the National Heritage Lottery Fund.
+The Origins & Legacies: Belfast/Good Friday Agreement is a project to explore making, agreeing, and keeping peace in Northern Ireland from the early 1990s until the present day, supported by The National Lottery Heritage Fund.

 Recording oral histories